AdamDawi/ScratchCardCompose/README.md

 # ScratchCardCompose
 A customizable scratch card component built with Jetpack Compose, based on masking techniques, which allows users to "scratch" an overlay image to reveal a base image underneath.
-You can see this component in action [here](https://github.com/AdamDawi/Popcorn-Picks).
+You can see this component in full project [here](https://github.com/AdamDawi/Popcorn-Picks).

 ## ⭐️Features
 ### Main Screen